Blake Street's Chris Fuselier on Suing the Governor...Then Chatting With Him

 We had to pivot.
 We now have tip pooling with all servers, bartenders and hosts.
 That's a huge difference that we had to make just to keep our bartenders.
 Now they're averaging $25, but at least it's decent money.
 Servers are making the same amount as pre-COVID.

 The timing was the absolute worst for many of us.
-Every year February is always terrible, even in great years...especially for a sprts bar.
-But then we have the St. Patrick's Day parade — a $100,000day usually, this year $20,000.
-That was the first domino to fall, when the mayor canclled the parade.
-And then March Madness was cancelled.
+Every year February is always terrible, even in great years...especially for a sports bar.
+But then we have the St. Patrick's Day parade — a $100,000 day, usually, this year $20,000.
+That was the first domino to fall, when the mayor canceled the parade.
+And then March Madness was canceled.
 Then no Rockies home opener, another $150,000 day.

 It was really rough until May, rough even then.
 What helped me was when Denver enacted the patio program.